Multilingualism

 There are $Rooms Room/Rooms in this building!

-A language switch with flags only makes sense for a few portal languages, and only in combination with the language name.
-For languages such as English, that are represented by multiple countries and therefore flags, a language switch with flags is not always ideal.
-Intrexx already delivers a set of graphics with flags that possess the ISO code as their name.
-First add a new file with the name "languageswitch_flag.vm" to the portal directory internal\system\vm\html\actioncontrol and copy the following Velocity code into this file.
+A language selector with flags only makes sense for a few portal languages, and even then only in combination with the language name.
+For languages like English, which are spoken in multiple countries and are therefore associated with multiple flags, a flag-based language selector isn't always ideal either.
+Intrexx already provides a set of graphics featuring flags labeled with their ISO language codes.
+First, create a new file named "languageswitch_flag.vm" in the portal directory internal\system\vm\html\actioncontrol, and copy the following Velocity code into that file.

 #set($l_aAllLang = $WebMenu.getMenuLanguages())